 There are 166 streetlights within the District, including 164 lights on wood poles that are owned and maintained by Turlock Irrigation District (TID) and two (2) streetlights on steel poles which are owned and maintained by the District.
 The streetlights on wood poles are 200-watt high pressure sodium lights.
 The two streetlights owned by the District are 200-watt lights.
-An anticipated increase in the TID street light rates of 7.85% is expected on February 1, 2016.
-The 166 lights are projected to cost \$48,000 for Fiscal Year 2016-2017.
+An increase in the TID street light rates is not expected on in 2018-2019.
+The 166 lights are projected to cost \$52,942 for Fiscal Year 2018-2019.

 The purpose of this District is to ensure the ongoing maintenance, operation and servicing of the District.
-The special benefit assessments to be levied for this District are intended to provide a revenue source for all the maintenance and servicing of the District's improvements including, but not limited to the materials, equipment, labor and administrative expenses.
+The special benefit assessments to be levied for this District are intended to provide a revenue source for all the maintenance and servicing of the District's improvements including, but not limited to the materials, equipment, labor, and administrative expenses.
 However, the assessments are not intended to fund reconstruction or major renovations of the improvements and facilities.

-The following services maintain facilities and improvements provided by the District as a special benefit to the parcel owners within the District; the cost of the services is paid entirely by the assessments levied by the District:
+The following services maintain facilities and improvements provided by the District as a special benefit to the parcel owners within the District.

-- Payment to local utility company for monthly power costs of energizing street lights in the District - Payment to local utility company for maintenance of street lights in the District that the utility company owns (usually those lights that are mounted on wooden poles) - Maintenance provided by Stanislaus County Public Works for street lights in the District that are owned by Stanislaus County (usually those lights that are mounted on steel poles
+- Payment to local utility company for monthly power costs of energizing street lights in the District; - Payment to local utility company for maintenance of street lights in the District that the utility company owns (usually those lights that are mounted on wooden poles); - Maintenance provided by Stanislaus County Public Works for street lights in the District that are owned by Stanislaus County (usually those lights that are mounted on steel poles).